Eldyj/sm/README.md

 ## description

 Strange Machine. <br/>
-experiment with creating virtual machine based language in C with own bytecode and assembly
+experiment with creating virtual machine in C with own bytecode and assembly

 ## installation